 (3) Once the SNT is funded, our staff work with the Primary Representatives who are named in the Joinder Agreement by the Grantor(s).
 The Primary Representatives are trusted individuals chosen by the Grantors who will communicate the Beneficiary’s needs and wants to our staff.
 They are authorized to request funds from the SNT for the benefit of the Beneficiary and have the authority to exchange financial information about the Beneficiary’s SNT.
 The Primary Representatives request and submit disbursements, therefore assisting our staff in determining the most appropriate use of the Beneficiary’s SNT account.

-You can also contact Tia Marsili, Director of Trusts, to schedule a free one-hour consultation, a meeting to establish a SNT, or a presentation for your organization.
+You can also contact Tia Marsili, Director of Trusts, to schedule a meeting to establish a SNT or a presentation for your organization.
 Director of Trusts can be reached at TMarsili@thearcofnova.org or 703-208-1119 Ext 115.

 If you are ready to establish a SNT, please prepare the necessary documents and information prior to your appointment.
 For a list of the items to bring to your SNT appointment, please click here.